johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-opt-keystate-00.md

     and all subsequent key pairs.
 Hence, it is the child's responsibility to not use multiple keys with the same KeyId.

-SCOPE:
-    2 bits, i.e. four possible values.
-In this document only two of the values are defined:

-    SCOPE=0: Zone inquiry.
-The sender is requesting information about the key state for the specified child zone and key from the parent (or registrar) UPDATE Receiver.

-    SCOPE=1: UPDATE Receiver policy inquiry.
-The sender is requesting information about the UPDATE Receiver policy for SIG(0) child keys.
-Specifically whether automatic bootstrapping is supported or manual bootstrapping is required.

-UNUSED:
-    6 bits.
-These six bits are not specified in this document, but may be defined in a future document.

 KEY-STATE:
     8 bits.
 Currently defined values are listed in Section 5 below.